Data Engineer

 Create job alert

-Are you ready to contribute to the evolution of our data pipelines?
+Are you ready to contribute to the evolution of our data pipelines for our B2C division?
 At Future, we are transforming our data-driven decision-making processes and we are looking for a passionate and experienced Data Engineer to join us.
-This is an exciting opportunity for someone who thrives in an innovative environment, enjoys tackling complex data challenges, and is eager to drive impactful business insights.
+This is an exciting opportunity for someone who grows in a creative environment, enjoys solving complex data challenges.
+You'll report into the Lead Data Engineer for this position and sit within the wider Data Engineer team.

-The Data & Business Intelligence team is at the forefront of guiding our organisation to become more data-driven.
-Our ability to swiftly adapt to market changes gives us a competitive edge.
+The Data & Business Intelligence team guides our organisation to become more data-driven.
+Our to market changes gives us a competitive edge.
 By ensuring visibility of objective performance data, we empower our teams to make rapid, informed decisions that enhance overall performance.

-• Development and maintenance of new/current features of the data platform.
+• Maintain new/current features of the data platform.

 • Utilise established software engineering practices and principles.